-This case study demonstrates how a multi-level, mixed use residential development can achieve compliance with Fishermans Bend Urban Renewal Area (FBURA) integrated water management (IWM) planning requirements.
-It highlights the key elements required to support a planning application as part of a Sustainability Management Plan, including the use of MUSIC for modelling compliance with stormwater management requirements and the Green Star Certification System for green building performance rating.
+This case study demonstrates how a commercial development proposed for the Fishermans Bend Employment Precinct can achieve compliance with Fishermans Bend Urban Renewal Area (FBURA) integrated water management (IWM) planning requirements.
+It highlights the key elements required to support a planning application as part of a Sustainability Management Plan, including the use of MUSIC for modelling compliance with stormwater management requirements and the Green Star Certification System for green buildings performance rating.
 It is accompanied by a checklist for applicants.